Virgin Holidays Booking Conditions

 7. Your holiday price

 7.1.
 Virgin Holidays endeavours to ensure that the most up-to-date and correct prices are shown on the website (our brochures indicate a guide price).
-Virgin Holidays reserves the right to raise or lower prices at any time.
+We reserve the right to raise or lower prices at any time.
 Occasionally, an incorrect price may be shown, due to an error.
-When Virgin Holidays becomes aware of any such error, we will endeavour to notify you at the time of booking (if we are then aware of the mistake) or as soon as reasonably possible upon us becoming aware of the mistake.
+When we become aware of any such error, we will endeavour to notify you at the time of booking (if we are then aware of the mistake) or as soon as reasonably possible upon us becoming aware of the mistake.
 We reserve the right to cancel the booking if you do not wish to accept the price which is actually applicable to the travel arrangements.